From Catalhoyuk to Space: taking off to new environments for designing products and experiences.

 The concept of “space environment” includes material environment and social environment.
 If we must colonise a different planet, it is imperative to allow for human interaction as well as look into details like sustainability.
 Nike’s Space Hippie explores the idea that materials are scarce on Mars and there is no resupply mission.
 So it goes on to create footwear from scraps or “space junk”.
 Researchers at the University of Calgary in Canada are pushing the boundaries of recycling by engineering bacteria to turn human waste into “astroplastic”.

 Manufacturing in space has unique advantages like lack of gravity, manufacturing in a virtually 100% sterile environment and an abundance of solar energy.
 But the immediate benefit is reaped by keeping in my the needs of us earthlings.
-Techshot is working on printing human heart in space, something that is virtually impossible to print on earth due to how the materials react to the earth’s atmosphere.
-By using bioinks, one can print human hearts with greater ease and success in microgravity.
+Techshot is working on printing a human heart in space, something that is virtually impossible to print on Earth due to how the materials react to the Earth’s atmosphere.
+By using bio-inks, one can print human hearts with greater ease and success in microgravity.
 Nike Air trainers, our water purification systems, wireless headphones and the humble ear thermometer are all results of technologies developed for space.
 It is now time to push the boundaries of product design by manufacturing in space.